 Importance of Dust Hazard Analysis

-Jordan recommends that all facilities get into compliance by doing DHAs.
-Sweep dust off the floor, clean it off the equipment, and keep it out of overhead spaces.
+Jordan recommends that all facilities get into compliance by doing DHAs (Dust Hazard Analysis).
+Sweep dust off the floor, clean it off the equipment, and keep the dust out of overhead spaces.
 Too many workers have assumed that they have a clean plant, only to find out otherwise in a catastrophic manner.

 “My advice to the listeners would be to not assume that you’re clean enough and that you don’t have a safety hazard hiding in your overhead area.
 Do an inspection, see what’s up there.
 Don’t let ‘out of sight, out of mind’ happen to you.”

 SonicAire fans act as an air curtain to prevent the dust from settling or accumulating in overhead spaces.

 Jordan explains that SonicAire works with customers to custom design a solution that works for the end-user.
 This includes taking the following factors into account:

 - Areas that generate the most dust

 - Facility processes and operating times